rolancon/confetti/README.md

 Just as in K-V, the syntax of Confetti for data structures is limited to the character set and [whitespace rules](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#whitespace) of [Lazycode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#lazycode), the syntax of values is extended to the character set of [Minicode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#minicode).

-## Data stores
+## Basics

+### Configuration files

+Since the syntax of Confetti is directly derived from configuration files, the basic section headers and key-value pairs are equivalent to configs:

+    [config]
+    key = value

+This means that key _key_ with value _value_ is part of _config_, i.e., there is a path _config.key_ which leads to the value.
+The path is actually a syntactic convenience for a combination of these two different pairs:

+    config = key
+    key = value

+This is even more convenient when you need to store multiple pairs under the same config, so you don't need to keep repeating the path from config to its keys:

+    [config]
+    key1 = value1
+    key2 = value2

 ### Document stores

 Document stores have more deeply nested structures.
-To support them use a _section header_: a section header consists of a pair of square brackets **[ ]**.
+To support them use a _section header_ like in a configuration file: a section header consists of a pair of square brackets **[ ]**.
 In between the square brackets you specific the _path_ from one key to the next key, separated by dots **.**.
-Under the section header you specify the key-value that is nested in the key path.
+Under the section header you specify the pairs that are nested in the key path:

     [key1.key2]
     key3 = value-a
     key4 = value-b

 So in the above section, we actually have two separate paths: _key1.key2.key3_ and _key1.key2.key4_.
-These paths are actually nested couplets, from one key (_key1_) to the next one (_key2_) which functions as its value, but also as the key for the next couplet (_key2.key3_).
-The final couplet is then a regular key-value pair.
+These paths are actually nested pairs, from one key (_key1_) to the next one (_key2_) which functions as its value, but also as the key for the next pair (_key2.key3_).
+The final pair is then a regular key-value pair.

 To model _trees_ in the data, which consists of a root nodes, nested nodes and terminal leaves, use a relative path in a subsidiary section header below the main section header.
 The subsidiary section header starts with a dot **.** to indicate this is a relative path to the previous absolute path.
 For example, to turn key3 and key4 in the previous example into sibling nodes from root key1.key2 containing their own nodes: